Hatch Cover Testing

 KD983 CAGE code – COLTRACO LIMITED

-Portascanner® WATERTIGHT PLUS is a handheld watertight integrity tester for inspecting the watertightness and weathertightness of hatch covers, watertight doors and multi cable transit seals in marine environments.
-It is a portable, handheld solution which can be used by a single operator to test a large number of different hatches and seals in one quick and easy inspection.
+The Portascanner® WATERTIGHT PLUS is a handheld watertight integrity tester designed for inspecting the watertight and weathertight seals of hatch covers, doors, and multi-cable transit seals in marine environments.
+It is a portable, efficient solution that allows a single operator to quickly and easily test several seals in one inspection, ensuring compliance with marine safety regulations.

 P/N: 509004-WTPLUS